jtremback/cross-chain-validation/spec/valset-update-protocol.md

 - Expected precondition
   - Every transaction from the *block* is executed
 - Expected postcondition
-  - Unbonding starts for the old validator set, as well as all validators set from the changes committed on the *block*, except for the last
+  - Unbonding starts for the old validator set
   - Unbonding finishes for all validator set that started unbonding more than *unbondingTime* before *time = block.time*.
 Moreover, the *UnbondingOver* packet is created for each such validator set
-  - The new validator set *valSet* is pushed to the Tendermint protocol and *valSet* belongs to the last validator set change demand committed on the *block*
+  - The new validator set *newValSet* is pushed to the Tendermint protocol and *newValSet* reflects all the change validator set demands from the *block*
 - Error condition
   - If the precondition is violated